 Morgan spent two seasons at Prairie View A&M before moving to Beaumont.
 During that time he worked with the Panthers running backs and linebackers.
 Morgan also held down the responsibility of special teams and recruiting coordinator.

 Under Morgan's guidance, the Panthers produced one of the top special teams in the nation.
 Morgan produced five All-SWAC selections for their work on special teams, including three return specialists and a kicker.
-Former Panther punt returner Moses Ellis finished the 2011 season ranked third nationally averaging 14.5 yards per return.
+Former Panthers punt returner Moses Ellis finished the 2011 season ranked third nationally averaging 14.5 yards per return.
 In 2012, PVAMU finished the season ranked in the top 10 nationally in punt return and punt coverage, and in his final two seasons the Panthers blocked 13 kicks.

 Morgan's familiarity of east Texas has been an asset to Morgan on the recruiting trail.
 While at PVAMU, Morgan's primary recruiting area was southeast Texas, including Houston.

 Entering his 11th season, Morgan got his first taste of coaching southeast Texas' football talent in the high school ranks.
 He served as an assistant coach at Port Arthur Memorial for three seasons where he worked with the Titans' linebackers and special teams.
 Following his three seasons at the high school level, Morgan accepted a position as a graduate assistant coach at North Texas, where he worked with future Cleveland Brown Craig Robertson.

 Morgan's coaching career began at Grambling State where he spent the 2005 season overseeing the special teams.
 That year, Morgan helped coach the Tigers to a SWAC title.